coinables/orion/README.md

 ![screenshot](screenshot.png)

+Run `orion.html` located in the `public` directory to visualize a single transaction and nearest relations.

+Run `link.html` located in the `public` directory to visualize and link multiple transactions using the memory add (M+) and memory remove (M-) buttons.
+Clicking (M+) will save the current transaction data to the clients local memory, and will be loaded up with all future transactions queried.
+You can use the (M+) button multiple times to expand the visualize.
+Clicking (M-) will remove the saved data from local memory.

 This is free and unencumbered software released into the public domain.

 Anyone is free to copy, modify, publish, use, compile, sell, or